aeternity/protocol/channels/README.md

 Each participant of a state channels keeps a state tree representing the internal channel's state.
 This tree consists of accounts, contracts and contract calls.
-Although this tree is internal to the channel during a dispute resolution part of is posted on-chain in order to use the blockchain as an arbiter so despite being internal - the privacy could be further improved.
+Although this tree is internal to the channel, during a dispute resolution part of it is posted on-chain in order to use the blockchain as an arbiter.
+Despite the contract being internal in most cases, it is not in all cases.
+The privacy could be further improved.

-Contract life cycle closely represents the one on-chain: once a contract is created - it can be called by participants.
-Each contract has its own state, balance and a list of calls.
-Participants can make calls and thus modify channel balance and state.
-Participants can inspect the return values of past calls.
+Off-chain contract life cycle closely represents the on-chain one.
+A contract is created via a co-signed off-chain transaction.
+Once this is done, the new contract can be called by both channel participants.
+Each contract has its own state and balance.
+They can be modified by contrat calls executions.
+Contract calls are purged on every round.
+If the last round contained a call, it would be part of the calls tree.
+Otherwise the calls will be empty.
+Different client implementations cani keep old calls so participants can inspect their return values but this is not part of the protocol.
-Participants can remove a contract from a channel's state tree and redistribute its balance amongst them.
+Participants can remove an off-chain contract from a channel's state tree and redistribute its balance amongst them.

-If a dispute arises - a proof of inclusion of the contract inside channel's state tree is posted on-chain in order for the blockchain to enforce progress of the channel.
-That way we keep contracts in channels trustless.
+Contract calls execution relies on both participants agreeing on a state update.
+At one moment a participant can be missing or refusing to cooperate to a valid off-chain contract call.
+We call this a dispute and it can be resolved using forcing of progress on-chain.
+This requires the forcing party to provide enough information for the contract execution as well with a proof that the contract had been part of the channel's state.
+The result of a successful force progress is a new channel off-chain state.
+This way we keep contracts in channels trustless.

 ## Light node requirements